How Much Do Bricklayers Make?

 Here are the key stats:

-Bricklayer salaries can vary greatly from region to region, with those in London and the South East of the UK being higher than those found in the north of the country.
-Level of experience and overall demand for the trade will also impact your take-home earning potential.
+Bricklayer salaries can vary greatly from region to region, with the average bricklayer salary in London and the South East of the UK being higher than those found in the north of the country.
+Level of experience and overall demand for the trade will also impact your potential earnings.

 person bricklaying